eyereasoner/eye2-swipl/README.md

 # eye2

 - A reasoner using Webized Prolog which basically means that atoms can be IRIs.
-- It performs instantiation for `conclusion ?- premise` rules and uses `stable(n)` to fail if the deductive closure at level `n` is not yet stable.
+- It does bottom-up reasoning with `conclusion ?- premise` rules and uses `stable(n)` to fail if the deductive closure at level `n` is not yet stable.
 - Proofs steps are `ether((conclusion ?- premise), premise_inst, conclusion_inst)` and `conclusion_inst` is asserted.
 - Variables are interpreted as universally quantified variables except for `conclusion ?- premise` conclusion-only variables which are interpreted existentially.
 - Queries are posed as `true ?- premise` and answered as `answer(premise_inst)`.